 Other causes of erectile dysfunction include:

-Psychological treatment is an important adjunct to managing erectile dysfunction.
-If our diagnosis suggests a psychological association with your erectile dysfunction, we may recommend that you pursue counselling with a qualified psychologist.
+In addition, psychological treatment is an important adjunct to managing ED.
+If our diagnosis suggests a psychological association with your ED, we may recommend that you pursue counselling with a qualified psychologist.